Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 3. For the repo with the same name, use the three dots to rename the repo to '[existing name]_old'
 </p>

 Now you are going to set up Azure DevOps by running `yo @capgemini/cdspackage:azuredevops`.
-You'll be asked the following questions:
+You'll be prompted for the following inputs, after entering the value for each one, press **Enter**:

 <table>
     <tr>